 - Parkinson's law (work fills the time alloted)

 - Spending time with people is good; if anything it's more important than work

-- There IS a deadline for spending time with people (their current selves mentally and biologically only stay their current saves in the current time; to experience their current selves, you have to spend time with their current saves, not their future selves, assuming they're still around)
+- There IS a deadline for spending time with people (their current selves mentally and biologically only stay their current selves in the current time; to experience their current selves, you have to spend time with their current selves, not their future selves, assuming they're still around)